kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### non-blocking

-The `non-blocking` urgency indicates that the response does not prevent the client from using the document even though the response is being used or referred to by the document.
+The `non-blocking` urgency indicates that the response does not prevent the client from using the document even though the response is being incorporated to or referred to by the document.

 For example, inline images typically improve the usability of an HTML document.
 Therefore, such images will be given the `non-blocking` urgency.